kemitchell/ODbL-1.0/ODbL-1.0.unwrapped.md

 Persons subject to permanent termination of rights are not eligible to be a recipient and receive a license under Section 4.8.

+### 9.5

-9.5 Notwithstanding the above, Licensor reserves the right to release the Database under different license terms or to stop distributing or making available the Database.
+Notwithstanding the above, Licensor reserves the right to release the Database under different license terms or to stop distributing or making available the Database.
 Releasing the Database under different license terms or stopping the distribution of the Database will not withdraw this License (or any other license that has been, or is required to be, granted under the terms of this License), and this License will continue in full force and effect unless terminated as stated above.

 ## 10.0 General

+### 10.1

-10.1 If any provision of this License is held to be invalid or unenforceable, that must not affect the validity or enforceability of the remainder of the terms and conditions of this License and each remaining provision of this License shall be valid and enforced to the fullest extent permitted by law.
+If any provision of this License is held to be invalid or unenforceable, that must not affect the validity or enforceability of the remainder of the terms and conditions of this License and each remaining provision of this License shall be valid and enforced to the fullest extent permitted by law.

+### 10.2

-10.2 This License is the entire agreement between the parties with respect to the rights granted here over the Database.
+This License is the entire agreement between the parties with respect to the rights granted here over the Database.
 It replaces any earlier understandings, agreements or representations with respect to the Database.

+### 10.3

-10.3 If You are in breach of the terms of this License, You will not be entitled to rely on the terms of this License or to complain of any breach by the Licensor.
+If You are in breach of the terms of this License, You will not be entitled to rely on the terms of this License or to complain of any breach by the Licensor.

-10.4 __Choice of law__.
+### 10.4 Choice of law.

 This License takes effect in and will be governed by the laws of the relevant jurisdiction in which the License terms are sought to be enforced.
 If the standard suite of rights granted under applicable copyright law and Database Rights in the relevant jurisdiction includes additional rights not granted under this License, these additional rights are granted in this License in order to meet the terms of this License.